Written by former program assistant Cat Guzman 10F

 3. Teacher’s Assistants (or TAs) are older Division II or Division III students who help professors throughout the semester.
 They’re great conduits between you and faculty, so use them well!

 4. The Deans of the Center for Academic Support and Advising (CASA) are also available to help make connections.
 CASA’s expert tips helped to provide the framework for this blog post, and they have lots of great information to share.
 Don’t hesitate to visit their office, located in the Lemelson Building, or call them at x5498.

 5. As with all campus communication, please make sure to check your Hampshire e-mail regularly.
 Faculty, staff, community members, and other students will use this e-mail address to reach you, and you are expected to follow up on e-mail communication through this account throughout your time at Hampshire.

 Faculty are always willing to help, but they can’t read minds, so it’s crucial for you to take the first step in approaching them.
 Introducing yourself and keeping in regular contact is a great way to start the year and to stay on top of your progress in class.

-Best of luck with the start of the semester!
+Best of luck with the semester!

 Questions or comments?
 E-mail us at firstname.lastname@example.org.
 We’d love to hear from you!